yu68/AmpliSeq_UID_tools/README.md

   -l UIDLEN, --uidLen UIDLEN
                         length of UID, will search for +-1 basepair, default=10
-  -H, --head            set this if uid is at teh beginning of the reads,
+  -H, --head            set this if uid is at the beginning of the reads,
                         otherwise, uid is at the end of reads -m MAX_MIS, --max_mis MAX_MIS
                         max(mismatch+indel) allowed for identifier match,